Kararwaldeepak/Kararwaldeepak/README.md

 ## Projects

-### I. Polarization of Light
+### I. What is Polarization of Light?

-An interactive simulation for understanding linear, circular, and elliptical polarization by controlling the amplitudes and relative phase of two orthogonal electric-field components.
+Read here, An interactive simulation for understanding linear, circular, and elliptical polarization by controlling the amplitudes and relative phase of two orthogonal electric-field components.

 The simulator displays the polarization ellipse, animated electric-field trajectory, side and top propagation views, component waveforms, Stokes parameters, orientation angle, ellipticity angle, and handedness.